eronscode/recruiting-application-personio/README.md

 3. Once installation is complete, type `yarn start` to start the project in your local browser.
 This will start up the full react application.

 NOTE:
+- If on entry of any files in the codebase and you get this error on imported modules e.g `Cannot find module 'classnames' or its corresponding type declarations.`, close your code editor and open again
 - Ensure you're connected to the internet so data can load up.

 You can start editing the page by modifying `pages/ViewApplications/index.js`.